nanociaglia/Private-Plugins/README.md

 - Knife plant/bomb
 - And a lot of other things

-# Custom entWatch for CSGO ZR.
-- With fixes and new stuff.

 # TOP Defenders and TOP Infectors for Zombie-Reloaded
 - If you are top def #1, you'll get, store credits, skins, crown and motherzombie immunity so you won't be infected in the first place (you'll pass the first infection to another guy in the server).
 It has other stuffs too.
 - For TOP-Infectors, same as above but for zombies.
 If you are top #1, you'll get an extra-nade in the next round.